 Touch: SS.
 Scores: Closeness 7 / Smoothness 7 / Irritation 7 / Audible 9 / Lather 8.

-Cold-water lather from the ARKO stick stayed thick through both passes; the blade didn’t clog at any session and I didn’t need to mid-pass re-lather (when I rinsed properly).
-Lather compatibility scored 8/10 averaged — no fight between the cutting edge and the soap chemistry.
+Cold-water lather from the ARKO stick stayed thick through both passes; the Vector × Voskhod head + edge didn’t clog at any session, and mid-pass re-lather wasn’t needed when rinsing was done properly.
+Lather compatibility scored 8/10 averaged — no fight between the cutting edge and the soap chemistry on this razor.

 On undamaged areas the alum reaction was mild across all 3 shaves.
-Where alum did sting was the nicks and weepers from technique errors — not from large-area irritation.
-That’s a different signal than “the blade is rough on you.”
+Where alum did sting was at the individual nicks and weepers — small points, with no broad-area heat at any session.

-Score floor for me is a high-7, not 8+
+Pairing score floor is a high-7, not 8+

-I went into this test wanting 3 shaves of 8+ across the rubric.
-I got that on Shave 1 and lost it on Shaves 2–3.
-I think this is recoverable with tighter prep (see Final Verdict), but as the data sits today, Voskhod’s real ceiling on my face is unconfirmed.
+The target was 3 shaves of 8+ across the rubric.
+Shave 1 of the pairing hit it; Shaves 2–3 fell short.
+The drop is plausibly recoverable with tighter lather hygiene (see Final Verdict), but as the pairing data sits today, the Vector × Voskhod ceiling on this skin profile is unconfirmed.

 - Neck (right side, spiral hair growth): WTG produced a weeper in Shave 2 (under-lubrication).
-Shave 3 recovered fully — no nicks, no weepers — once I added a second lather and rinsed more often.
-This is the single biggest technique lever in my routine.
+Shave 3 recovered fully — no nicks, no weepers — once a second lather was added and rinsing increased.
+This is the single biggest technique lever in the pairing.

-- Upper lip / under nose: Vector head geometry made positioning easy; Voskhod tracked the contour without me forcing the angle.
-ATG in Shave 3 still produced 2 nicks here — a precision-angle issue, not a Voskhod-specific weakness.
+- Upper lip / under nose: Vector head geometry made positioning easy; the pairing tracked the contour without forced angle.
+ATG in Shave 3 still produced 2 nicks here — a precision-angle slip on a contour that demands one.

 - Adam’s apple / under chin: Clean across all 3 shaves — no blood points, no persistent irritation.

-Voskhod is the first blade through the database.
-Cross-blade comparisons (vs Astra Superior Platinum, Derby, Feather, Personna, etc.) appear as those blades complete their own 3-shave test cycles.
-The pillar database has the ranked queue:
+Vector × Voskhod is the first pairing data point in the database.
+Additional Vector pairings (vs Astra Superior Platinum, Derby, Feather, Personna, etc.) appear as each third-party blade completes its own 3-shave pairing cycle on the same physical Vector TC4.
+The pillar holds the queued list:

 → Full TC4 Blade Compatibility Database